 The Career Development Office provides all Northeastern students access to GoingGlobal, a site that provides country-specific job opportunities and postings, along with career and employment information.

 Along with other search methods, you can develop your own global co-op through direct contacts, networking, LinkedIn, and “cold-calling”.
-You are encouraged to be pro-active in the Global Co-op search process.
-Your direct outreach to prospective employers and creating your own Global Co-op can have a big pay-offs down the road.
+You are encouraged to be pro-active in the global co-op search process.
+Your direct outreach to prospective employers and creating your own global co-op can have a big pay-offs down the road.

-International students should be aware that along with working with your Co-op Faculty Coordinator, you are also required to meet with the International Student and Scholars Institute for co-op work permission.
+International students should be aware that along with working with your Co-op Coordinator, you are also required to meet with the International Student and Scholars Institute for co-op work permission.